doged-io/doged/doc/assumeutxo.md

 # assumeutxo

-Assumeutxo is a feature that allows fast bootstrapping of a validating bitcoind instance with a very similar security model to assumevalid.
+Assumeutxo is a feature that allows fast bootstrapping of a validating dogecoind instance with a very similar security model to assumevalid.

 The RPC commands `dumptxoutset` and `loadtxoutset` (yet to be merged) are used to